Setting a company cell phone policy for the modern workplace

 • Higher security for confidential data.
 Keeping proprietary or confidential data on company-owned devices is often safer.
 The IT department can ensure that appropriate security settings and measures are present.
 The phone will be returned upon termination, decreasing the likelihood that employees retain, accidentally or intentionally, any company data following their separation from the company.

-• Less distractions during business hours.
-Personal messages and notifications coming in while an employee is using their work phone can cause distractions throughout the workday.
-If your general cell phone usage policy is that personal text messaging and internet activity is not allowed outside of break time, it may be hard to enforce if an employee is able to use their personal phone for work activity.
+• Fewer distractions during business hours.
+Personal messages and notifications while employees use their work phones can cause distractions throughout the workday.
+Suppose your general cell phone usage policy is that personal text messaging and internet activity are prohibited outside of break time.
+In that case, it may be hard to enforce if an employee is able to use their personal phone for work activity.

 Cons:

-• Costly.
-The company will incur the cost of purchasing the mobile devices as well as the full cost of the phone bills.
-Devices will also need to be upgraded periodically.
+• It is costly.
+The company will incur the cost of purchasing the mobile devices, as well as the full cost of the phone bills.
+The devices will also need to be upgraded periodically.

 • Employees may not like carrying two phones.
-Carrying around two phones can be bulky, so many employees do prefer just to use one for both work and personal communications.
+Two phones can be bulky, so many employees prefer to use one for both work and personal communications.

-Many companies are utilizing a bring your own device (BYOD) model now.
-Under this policy, employees are reimbursed, usually through a monthly stipend, for the use of their own device for work-related activities.
+Many companies are utilizing a bring-your-own-device (BYOD) model now.
+Under this policy, employees are reimbursed, usually through a monthly stipend, for using their own devices for work-related activities.
 Reimbursement of mobile phone costs is not always required, but it is a nice perk for staff.
-In some states, such as California, reimbursement is required if an employee must use their personal cell phone and plan in the course of their work duties.
+In some states, such as California, reimbursement is required if an employee must use their cell phone and plan during their work duties.

 Pros:

 • Lower costs.
 The monthly stipend may or may not cover the full cost of the phone plan, but regardless a BYOD policy is generally less costly for employers.
-With company-issued phones, the employer needs to pay for the device itself and likely upgrade it every couple of years.
+With company-issued phones, the employer must pay for the device and likely upgrade it every couple of years.
 Most employers do not pay for the phone itself when operating under a BYOD model.

 Cons:

 • Less secure.
-Employees are using this device as they would a normal personal device.
-That means they’re downloading things, potentially opening questionable spam emails, and probably giving their partner or family members the passcode to unlock the device.
+Employees use this device as they would a normal personal device.
+That means they download things, potentially open questionable spam emails, and probably give their partner or family members the passcode to unlock the device.
 Data stored on a BYOD device is less secure than on a work-only device.

 Personal use of company cell phones